Available Online: 09 Jun 2026

 Volume 1

-It is my honor as Editor-in-Chief to present the first volume of Targeted Cancer Therapy Connect, a new peer-reviewed journal dedicated to the rapidly advancing field of targeted cancer therapeutics.
+It is my honor as Editor-in-Chief to present the first volume of Cancer Immunology Connect, a new peer-reviewed journal focused on the rapidly advancing fields of cancer immunology and immunotherapy.
 The aim of this first volume and of subsequent publications is to deepen our understanding of the molecular and cellular drivers of cancer and to highlight strategies that selectively target these molecules or pathways to improve therapeutic efficacy and patient..